willi-esti/dashboard_logs/README.md

 ## Usage

-- **Add a Service**: Use the form in the "Service Status" section to add a new service.
+- **Add a Service**: Use the .env to add a new service. (like in the .env.example)
-- **Manage Services**: Use the buttons next to each service to restart, stop, or remove the service.
+- **Manage Services**: Use the buttons next to each service to view the status, restart or stop the service.
-- **View Logs**: Click on a log file name in the "Logs" section to view its content.
+- **View Logs**: Click on view log in the "Logs" section to view its content.
 Use the "Download" button to download the log file.

 ## Contributing